dhruv4115/Portify/docs/PHASE_PROMPTS/day-3-dev-A.md

 them is the currency P&L, and reporting it correctly is the point of ADR-0011.
 Converting cost basis at today's rate would silently erase most of the return on a mostly-foreign portfolio.

-Call Dev B's services through the **ports in `portfolio-common`**. `portfolio-core` cannot import `portfolio-platform` — if you find yourself wanting to, the interface belongs in `common` and `common` is frozen, so raise it in the channel.
+Call Dev B's services through the **ports in `common/`**, not by importing `marketdata`/`fx` classes directly — nothing stops that from compiling since ADR-0012, but it is still wrong.
+If you find yourself wanting to, the interface belongs in `common` and `common` is frozen, so raise it in the channel.

 Surface `priceAsOf` and `rateAsOf` on the result.
 Dev C renders them as `dataQuality`.